turtlepod/fx-toc/README.md

 fx-toc
 ======

-f(x) Table of Contents: WordPress Plugin to easily display table of contents using shortcode
+f(x) Table of Contents: WordPress Plugin to easily display table of contents using shortcode...